hibernate/hibernate-validator/README.md

 # Hibernate Validator

-*Version: 5.0.0.CR5, 02.04.2013*
+*Version: 5.0.0.Final, 11.04.2013*

 ## What is it?

 This is the reference implementation of [JSR-349 - Bean Validation 1.1](http://www.beanvalidation.org/).
-Bean Validation defines a metadata model and API for JavaBean validation.
+Bean Validation defines a metadata model and API for JavaBean as well as method validation.
-The default metadata source is annotations, with the ability to override and extend the meta-data through the use of XML validation descriptors.
+The default metadata source are annotations, with the ability to override and extend the meta-data through the use of XML validation descriptors.

 ## Documentation